CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 * Avoid using `du`
 * Do use `lue` or `lfs find --lazy`

 CSC has developed an approximate tool called Lue (Lustre usage explorer) for reporting amount of data in folders.
 Read the documentation at [lue](../../support/tutorials/lue.md)  before using it. `lfs find --lazy` has some edge-case where it can be as bad as `du` or silently fail to get correct size information.
-See `man lfs-find"`for further instructions and information on its limitations.
+See `man lfs-find`for further instructions and information on its limitations.

 No matter what tool you use you should never try to list or process all files in your project or scratch folder with a single command.
 Instead you should run commands on specific subdirectories with limited amount of files and data.
 The total amount of used data is available from the `csc-workspaces` command.